amirgi73/pyDecryptor/README.md

 Features
 =============
-- decrypts sha256 hashed passwords using a rainbow table created from a list of common passwords.
+- Decrypts hashed passwords using a rainbow table created from a list of common passwords.
-- ability to save the generated rainbow table to use it later and save time and resources.
+- Ability to save the generated rainbow table to use it later and save time and resources.
-- corrently supports sha256 algorithm.
+- Corrently supports following algorithms:
+	- md5
+	-sha1
+	-sha256
+	-sha512

 Requirements
 =============